LurdKek/AP2017/miniex09/README.md

 <h1>Shit doesn't work - gee, thanks GitHub...</h1>

-DOWNLOAD THIS .Zip INSTEAD.
+DOWNLOAD THE .Zip INSTEAD.
 IT (might) NOT CONTAIN ANY VIRUS.... huehuehue

 <h2>On API's</h2>
 API's are a lot of fun to work with (once you get that shiet to work proberly).
 As I see it it has a lot of potential.